devlinjunker/JS-Fun/NOTES/test.md

  - has no expectation/assertion library
  - include chai for asserting test values
  - [ ] [Reporters](https://mochajs.org/#reporters)
+ - `it()` calls without second argument (function) will be marked as pending (not written yet)
+ - '.skip()' or `.only()` used for isolating tests
+ - `this.slow(ms)` warns on slower tests
+ - `this.retries(num)` enables test retries

 ## Sinon (Stubbing, Mocking)
  Use sandbox in tests, bootstrap can use the global sinon object for global stubs, but we want to be able to stub things for only the tests
  - [ ] [Best Practices](https://semaphoreci.com/community/tutorials/best-practices-for-spies-stubs-and-mocks-in-sinon-js)
+  - Wrap test functions in `sinon.test()` to ensure we clean up the sinon objects when test is complete

+## Karma

+Test running framework, for configuring how to run tests which frameworks and specific javascript environments to test.
+ - Use Karma 3 for Node v6
+ - auto watch files and re run tests

 ## Contract Testing